HPEEzmeral/spark-on-k8s/charts/metastore/README.md

 `helm delete hivemeta -n sampletenant`

 ### Format for the hivemetastore secret

+#### NOTE : The xml file should be named - hivesite (no extensions)

+Command to create secret from file hivesite is as follows

+`kubectl create secret generic hivesite-secret --from-file=hivesite=../hivesite -n mysql-operator`

+Filename : hivesite
+Namespace for secret : msyql-operator

 This secret should consist of an xml file data and the contents should be as follows:
 ```
 <?xml version="1.0"?>